|

 -

-functions selectable through 5 cipher buttons + "enter"
+functions selectable through 5 cipher buttons.

 -

-each 2 sound and rhythm memory buttons for OBS access
+each 2 sound and rhythm memory buttons for OBS access.

 -